-- rapid technological advances; - downward price pressure in the marketplace as technologies mature; - · changes in customer requirements; - · frequent new product introductions and enhancements; and - · evolving industry standards and changes in the regulatory environment.
+- rapid technological advances; - downward price pressure in the marketplace as technologies mature; - changes in customer requirements; - frequent new product introductions and enhancements; and - evolving industry standards and changes in the regulatory environment.

 Our future success will depend upon our ability to anticipate and adapt to changes in technology and industry standards, and to effectively develop, introduce, market and gain broad acceptance of new products and product enhancements incorporating the latest technological advancements.
+In particular, our LDW system is incorporated into automobiles and trucks that face significant technological changes in each model year and among different vehicle models.
+Accordingly, we must adapt our technology from time to time to function with such changes.

 The Markets In Which We Operate Are Highly Competitive And Have Many More Established Competitors, Which Could Adversely Affect Our Sales Or The Market Acceptance Of Our Products.
-We compete with numerous other companies in our target markets including, but not limited to, large, multinational corporations and many smaller regional engineering firms.
+We compete with numerous other companies in our target markets including, but not limited to, large, multinational corporations, which include tier one automotive suppliers, and many smaller regional engineering firms.
 We expect such competition to increase due to technological advancements, industry consolidations and reduced barriers to entry.
 Increased competition is likely to result in price reductions, reduced gross margins and loss of market share, any of which could seriously harm our business, financial condition and results of operations.
 Many of our competitors have far greater name recognition and greater financial, technological, marketing and customer service resources than we do.
 This may allow them to respond more quickly to new or emerging technologies and changes in customer requirements.
 It may also allow them to devote greater resources to the development, promotion, sale and support of their products than we can.
 Recent consolidations of end users, distributors and manufacturers in our target markets have exacerbated this problem.
 As a result of the foregoing factors, we may not be able to compete effectively in our target markets and competitive pressures could adversely affect our business, financial condition and results of operations.